Alpine Updates

 John Hueffed joins Alpine’s team as a Staff Archaeologist

 A big welcome to John Hueffed who joins Alpine’s team as a Staff Archaeologist.
 John received his B.A. in Anthropology at the University of South Alabama in 2011 and his M.A. in Anthropology from the University of Oklahoma in 2023.
-John has primarily worked in the eastern and southeastern United States, and we are excited
+John has primarily worked in the eastern and southeastern United States, and we are

 Kiefer Thomas joins the Alpine Team as Human Resource Manager.